-When using the 26ft Mid-Lite Canopy (Strong Enterprises Part Number 420550), this Para-Cushion is limited to use by persons up to 254 lbs (115 kg), fully equipped (person, clothes, and equipment including parachute) at up to 150 knots IAS.
+When using the 26ft Mid-Lite Canopy (Strong Enterprises Part Number 420550), this Para-Cushion is limited to use by persons up to 254 lbs (115kg) fully equipped (person, clothes, and equipment including parachute) at up to 150 knots IAS.

-1.4 Parachute Repack Interval
+1.4 Repack Interval

-Your Para-Cushion Chair 305 pack is subject to a 365 day repack cycle or local regulations which ever is stricter.
-The Para-Cushion 305 Chair must be packed by an FAA certified parachute rigger with a back type rating or returned to Strong Enterprises for inspection and repack.
+Your Para-Cushion Back model 303 is designed for a 365-day repack cycle.
+Your countries laws may dictate a stricter schedule, check your local regulations.
+The Para-Cushion Back model 303 must be packed by an FAA certificated parachute rigger, or foreign equivalent, with an appropriate rating or returned to Strong Enterprises for inspection and repack.
 If your Para-Cushion is exposed to moisture, excessive dirt or is damaged it should be inspected sooner than the maximum allowed.